JobCollins/JobCollins/README.md

 I'm Job from Kenya, and I love building software especially in Artificial Intelligence and Web Development.
 I enjoy UI design as well.

-Skills: REACT, JS , HTML , CSS , PHP , PYTHON , C++
+Skills: REACT, JS , HTML , CSS , PHP , PYTHON

-- 🔭 I’m currently working on a Computer Vision for Retail SaaS
-- 🌱 I’m currently learning C++, and refreshing on data structures and algorithms.
-- 📫 How to reach me: Mailto (dulo.collins@gmail.com)

 Also below are my socials 😀